AdaCore/spark2014/lrm/source/introduction.rst

 Formal verification works by making some assumptions, and these assumptions should be shown to hold even when formal verification and testing are combined.
-What is certain is that formal verification cannot guarantee the same properties when part of a program is only tested, as when all of a program is proved.
+Certainly, formal verification cannot guarantee the same properties when part of a program is only tested, as when all of a program is proved.
 The goal then, when combining formal verification and testing, is to reach a level of confidence as good as the level reached by testing alone.